 Much information about this course will be transmitted via email, using an automated email list based on registration in the course.
-An email was sent to everyone on this list on August 19.
-If you did not receive such an email, you probably are not reading your @wisc.edu emails.
+An email was sent to everyone on this list on August 26.
+If you did not receive such an email, either you were not yet enrolled or you are not reading your @wisc.edu emails.
 It is best to use your @wisc.edu email for UW-Madison communications.
 You can tell your other email accounts to forward to your @wisc.edu email account, or vice versa.